-It is known that participating in strenuous activity such as strength and endurance exercise increases the production of serotonin which is believed to cause fatigue.
-According to the study conducted in 1998 BCAA supplementation actually reduced the serotonin production levels and enhanced the exercise performance.
+It is known that participating in strenuous activity such as personal training, strength and endurance exercise, increases the production of serotonin (your happy hormone) which is believed to cause fatigue.
+According to the study conducted in 1998 BCAA supplementation actually reduced the serotonin production levels in the gut and enhanced the exercise performance.
 In that study, participants ingested either BCAA supplementation of a placebo before taking an endurance cycle ride in the heat.
 The group of people who took the BCAA supplementation increased their performance by almost 10%.
-A more recent Japanese study looked at the effects of a BCAA mixture on athletes during a one-month training stint and found that blood oxygen-carrying capacity were increased.4 This means that BCAAs could potentially help your body to carry oxygen more efficiently, leading to decreased feeling of tiredness during exercising.
+A more recent Japanese study looked at the effects of a BCAA mixture on athletes during a one month training stint and found that blood oxygen-carrying capacity were increased.4 This means that BCAA’s could potentially help your body to carry oxygen more efficiently, leading to decreased feeling of tiredness during exercising.

 - Intake of BCAA’s help to reduce muscle soreness and delayed onset muscle soreness (DOMS)